G-Core/product-documentation/documentation/cloud/networking/load-balancers/use-annotations-for-load-balancers.md

 ## Examples

 Here are several examples of annotations using.

-To assign an Advanced DDoS protection profile to your cluster, use the following code in the manifest:
+Dash, the sentence above is incomplete, please check To assign an Advanced DDoS protection profile to your cluster, use the following code in the manifest:

 ```